REBELinBLUE/deployer/README.md

 ## Other changes:
 * Massively refactor the JS, clean up the duplication and sort out the Backbone.js code to not modify the DOM directly
+* Move project management to the admin section

 # Why?